-2.4.5 Step 4 - Sharing of e-Invoice
+2.4.4 Step 3 - Sharing of e-Invoice

-Upon validation of the e-Invoice, the Supplier is obliged to share the validated e-Invoice with the Buyer after embedding the validated link (provided by IRBM) in a form of QR code on the e-Invoice.
-The QR code can be used to validate the existence and status of the e-Invoice via MyInvois Portal.
+Upon validation of the e-Invoice, the Supplier is obliged to share the validated e-Invoice with the Buyer.
+In the event the Supplier shares the visual representation of the e-Invoice to the Buyer, the Supplier is required to ensure that the QR code is embedded accordingly, which the QR code can be used to validate the existence and status of the e-Invoice via MyInvois Portal.

-Figure 2.15 - Sharing of e-Invoice workflow (API)
+Figure 2.14 - Sharing of e-Invoice workflow (API)

-2.4.6 Step 5, 6 and 7 - Rejection and Cancellation
+2.4.5 Step 4, 5 and 6 - Rejection and Cancellation

-Once the e-Invoice has been validated by IRBM, Supplier and Buyer are allowed to cancel or reject the said e-Invoice, within a stipulated time
+Once the e-Invoice has been validated by IRBM, Supplier and Buyer are allowed to cancel or reject the said e-Invoice, within a stipulated time.

 - 1. Buyer to request rejection of the e-Invoice via API - a.
-If the e-Invoice contains errors, the Buyer is able to request a rejection of the e-Invoice within 72 hours from the time of validation via API.

-- b.
-The rejection request in the request body of the API should specify the unique identifier of the e-Invoice and the reason for rejection, which can include incorrect invoice data in any field (e.g., SST number, business registration number, any business-related information, etc.). - c.
+If the e-Invoice contains errors, the Buyer is able to request a rejection of the e-Invoice within 72 hours from the time of validation via API. - b.
+The rejection request in the request body of the API should specify the unique identifier of the e-Invoice and the reason for rejection, which can include erroneous information (e.g., SST number, business registration number, any business-related information, etc.). - c.
 Upon the Buyer initiating the rejection request, a notification will be sent to the Supplier. - d.
-If the Supplier is satisfied / agreeable to the reason provided, the Supplier would proceed to cancel the said e-Invoice within 72 hours from the time of validation. - e.
-If the Supplier did not accept the request for rejection initiated by the Buyer (or did not proceed to cancel the said e-Invoice), no cancellation would be allowed after the 72 hours have elapsed.
+If the Supplier is satisfied / agreeable to the reason provided, the Supplier may proceed to cancel the said e-Invoice within 72 hours from the time of validation. - If the Supplier did not accept the request for rejection initiated by the Buyer (or did not proceed to cancel the said e-Invoice), no cancellation would be allowed after the 72 hours have elapsed.
 Any amendment thereon would require a new e-Invoice (e.g., credit note, debit note or refund note e-Invoice) to be issued.